brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 **IMPORTANT NOTES:**

 - Put the pre-populated database file in the `www` subdirectory.
-(This works with using the Cordova CLI to for both Android and iOS.)
 - The pre-populated database file name must match **exactly** the file name given in `openDatabase`.
 This plugin does *not* use an automatic extension.
 - The pre-populated database file is ignored if the database file with the same name already exists in the database file location.